chenerinv/Linac_WireScan_Basic/README.md

 - added an optional string that can be put into the log file
 - changed the data acquisition to acquire on the $0A

+# To Do
+- do we have to be concerned about running two WSs in the quad scan when the wire scanners are impinging on beam?